History of the Skirt and how it became short, or Everything you need to know about the Miniskirt

-Paris 1908-1909 influenced to embrace these bold fashion changes whole world – the rest of the Europe, Great Britain and United States.
-“Ladies Home Journal” reported in September 1910 that innovations from Paris completely took streets of New York: “… It is nothing but short skirts, short jackets, little round bodies, small, narrow shoulders, short sleeves, and the slim, graceful silhouettes.”
+Paris 1908-1909 was influenced to embrace these bold fashion changes throughout the world – the rest of Europe, Great Britain and the United States.
+“Ladies Home Journal” reported in September 1910 that innovations from Paris completely took streets of New York”… It is nothing but short skirts, short jackets, little round bodies, small, narrow shoulders, short sleeves, and the slim, graceful silhouettes.”

 HISTORY OF THE SKIRT TROUGH INPI TREASURES